rails-girls-summer-of-code/summer-of-code/about.md

 Follow Rails Girls Summer of Code on [Twitter](https://twitter.com/RailsGirlsSoC).

-An of course we are also on [GitHub](https://github.com/rails-girls-summer-of-code).
+And of course we are also on [GitHub](https://github.com/rails-girls-summer-of-code).